economicalstories/WALLS/README.md

 - **Political Culture:** Democratic values, authority, and political ideology.
 - **Religious Values:** Beliefs, practices, and moral frameworks.

-This structured approach enables a consistent comparison of AI responses, highlighting cross-linguistic patterns and the stability of AI “belief systems.”
+This structured approach enables a consistent comparison of AI responses, highlighting cross-linguistic patterns and the stability of AI "belief systems."

 ---